Wine available for consumption

 Subdividing total wine into wine categories

 As a result of using WET to project total wine sales, volumes for individual wine categories cannot be estimated directly.
-For the first time in 2024, the Australian Institute of Health and Welfare (AIHW) has used sales data to disaggregate the total amount wine sold in all years into the relevant sub-categories (red wine and rosé, white wine, sparkling and carbonated wines, fortified wine, and vermouth).
+Sales data is used to disaggregate the total amount wine sold in all years into the relevant sub-categories (red wine and rosé, white wine, sparkling and carbonated wines, fortified wine, and vermouth).
 This method has been applied to all years of data from 2014–15.

 Calculating wine available for consumption